theengs/app/docs/use/use.md

 Android has drastically reduced the capabilities of apps to run in the background, as a consequence the Update interval set into the app may not be followed by the operating system.
 You may also have more regular results when the device is charging.
 :::

-## iOS

-The application will ask you for permission to use Bluetooth.
-You can learn more on Apple [website](https://support.apple.com/HT210578).

 ## Linux ('live mode' and 'historical data')